Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 This situation often comes across practically in a complaining about the struggles of life, and an unwillingness to accept pain and strife as part of what it means to be truly alive.

 Although a woman’s strong Eros will allow her to consciously have a sense of personal feeling towards her place in the world and relationship to others, unconscious complexes can still impose in other ways.
-An attitude that says that is pessimistic and classifies everything in extremes — and either/or, with no middle ground.
+This can be seen in a pessimistic attitude that classifies everything in extremes — an either/or, with no middle ground.

 Both of these types, as eternal children, unconsciously devalue the nuances of life, and make the type of overreaching, sweeping statements that are throughout Benatar’s writing and interviews.